Therapy?: Disquiet and acoustic shows (2014–2017)

 On 18 February 2014, the band began pre-production on studio album number 14 with producer Tom Dalgety in their now usual surroundings of Blast Studios in Newcastle.
 The session finished on 28 February with 18 tracks laid down in demo form.
 Having chosen 11 songs, the band began recording the album proper on 17 April 2014 and it was completed on 30 April 2014.
-The album, entitled Disquiet, was released on the bands' new record label on 23 March 2015.
+The album, titled Disquiet, was released on the bands' new record label on 23 March 2015.
 Pre-orders of the album were announced on 23 February 2015 and included an instant download of two album tracks and an exclusive pre-order track called We Kill People.
 A digital only single called Still Hurts, featuring two more non-album tracks, was released on 9 March 2015.

 The band began the first leg of their Disquiet Tour in the UK in March, before taking in the Netherlands, Belgium and Germany, and returning to the UK throughout April.
 Their performance in Utrecht was filmed by 'Quantum VR Media' for a future 360 VR release.
 In early May, Therapy? recorded a session for XFM, their 4th overall following previous sessions in 2001, 2004 and 2012.
 Deathstimate was released as a download only single on 30 October 2015.
 The single Tides was released on 15 April 2016, although it was available in early March to purchase on limited edition CD at the bands' UK tour performing the Infernal Love album in its entirety.
 Summer festivals on the European circuit followed, including a date at the Wacken Open Air in Germany.
 Therapy? performed a fully acoustic "Wood & Wire" tour through Belgium, Holland, Austria, Germany and the UK from 14 November until 1 December 2016.
-A newly recorded 11-track acoustic album entitled Wood & Wire was available for purchase on CD at these shows.
+A newly recorded 11-track acoustic album titled Wood & Wire was available for purchase on CD at these shows.
 A six date Irish Wood & Wire tour took place in April 2017.

 On 21 July 2017, the band announced a double live acoustic album, Communion: Live at the Union Chapel, for release on 21 August 2017.
 The album was recorded in London on 1 December 2016 during the "Wood & Wire" European tour.